-On a serious note, it’s seems to really talking about not being able to control your devilish emotions because you’re a pagan witch controlled by the god of this world and possessed with evil occultic spirits.
+It seems to really be talking about not being able to control your devilish emotions because you’re a pagan witch controlled by the god of this world and possessed with evil occultic spirits.

 “Don’t let them in, don’t let them see

 Be the good girl you always have to be

 Well, now they know”

 Okay, “be the good girl you always have to be…” so this sounds like you’ve been exposed for being a hypocrite and now that your true colors are in the open, you’re turning your back on pretending to be good.
 Basically, the Jezebel you once tried to hide from public view is exploding.
 O wait, this sounds familiar.
 Think along the lines of practically every Disney “good girl” they’ve ever put out.
 Remember Brittany Spears?
 Hannah Montanna?
 They all started out as the supposedly sweet, innocent girl children admired… and turned into these massive prostitutes.
 Sick.
 But why would this surprise anyone, that Frozen runs along the same theme.